Cheese fondue is one of the great winter comfort foods. For a party or date night, know what to dip in—and what to serve with—cheese fondue.

 Cheese Fondue Recipes and Techniques

 Cheese fondue is very easy to make because it only has a few ingredients.
-In this video, Swiss chef Heinrich Rapp of the Culinary Institute of America demonstrates the classic way to prepare a savory fondue.
+In this video, Chef Roland Fürst of the New Glarus Hotel in New Glarus, Wisconsin, demonstrates the classic way to prepare a savory fondue.

 Alpine-style cheeses such as Fontina, Gruyère and Emmentaler are styles that are traditionally used for a real Swiss cheese fondue.
 You can find a Swiss fondue blend offered by a specialty retailer, or you can create your own blend—experimenting is part of the fun!
 Always make sure the cheeses are shredded before adding them to the pot so they melt quickly and evenly.
 Melting the cheese takes time: add a small handful at a time, allowing each addition to melt fully.